Ben-Gurion’s Remarks on Pakistan After Arab-Israeli War

 In this article, we explore what David Ben-Gurion said about Pakistan in France after the Arab-Israeli war and why Pakistan’s involvement in the Arab-Israeli wars made it an arch-nemesis of Israel.

-“The world Zionist movement should not be neglectful of the dangers Pakistan poses to it.
-And Pakistan now should be its first target, for this ideological state is a threat to our existence.
+The world Zionist movement should not be neglectful of the dangers Pakistan poses to it.
+Pakistan should now be the first target of the world Zionist movement, as this ideological state poses a threat to our existence.
 The entire country of Pakistan hates the Jews and loves the Arabs.
 This lover of the Arabs is more dangerous to us than the Arabs themselves.

 For that matter, it is most essential for world Zionism that it should now take immediate steps against Pakistan.
 Whereas the inhabitants of the Indian peninsula are Hindus whose hearts have been full of hatred towards Muslims, therefore, India is the most important base for us to work from against Pakistan.